neo4j-labs/llm-graph-builder/README.md

     ```

 - For the backend:
-1. Create the backend/.env file by copy/pasting the example.env.
+1. Create the backend/.env file by copy/pasting the backend/example.env.
 2. Change values as needed
 3.
     ```bash